Doug Overbey

-Doug Overbey (born December 11, 1954) is an American lawyer and former politician who served as the United States Attorney for the Eastern District of Tennessee from 2017 to 2021.
-Prior to becoming the U.S. Attorney, he represented District 2 in the Tennessee Senate as a Republican from 2009 to 2017.
-Overbey was chairman of the Senate Ethics Committee and vice-chairman of the Senate Judiciary Committee and the Senate Finance Committee.
+J. Douglas Overbey (born December 11, 1954) is an American lawyer and former politician who served as the United States Attorney for the Eastern District of Tennessee from 2017 to 2021.
+On February 8, 2021, he was among 56 Trump-era attorneys who were asked to resign.
 He is a senior partner and co-founder of the Robertson Overbey law firm and has served as an adjunct faculty member at the University of Tennessee College of Law.

-Prior to becoming a state senator, Overbey served in the Tennessee House of Representatives from 2000 to 2008.
-On February 8, 2021, he along with 55 other Trump-era attorneys were asked to resign.
+Previously, Overbey served as a Republican representative in the Tennessee House from 2001 to 2009.
+He later served in the Tennessee Senate before leaving to become U.S. Attorney.

 Education and career

 Overbey graduated magna cum laude from Carson-Newman College in 1976 with a Bachelor of Arts degree and first in his class from the University of Tennessee College of Law, in 1979, where he was named to the Order of the Coif and the Phi Delta Phi, Roosevelt Inn, Graduate of the Year.
 Overbey is a co-founder of the law firm of Robertson, Overbey, Wilson & Beeler.
 He is a member of the American, Tennessee, Knoxville and Blount County Bar Associations, has served as a member of the House of Delegates of the Tennessee Bar Association, and has been a presenter at many CLE seminars, including annual legislative updates for the Knoxville and Blount County Bar Associations.